Suprotiv/aurora-dataset-ML-NN/README.md

 # Aurora-Acm

-Contains the dataset that we prepared for a ML workshop \n Contains the dataset with EDA performed along with ML models and NN models as well
+<p>Contains the dataset that we prepared for a ML workshop</p>
+<p>Contains the dataset with EDA performed along with ML models and NN models as well</p>